-Gutenberg was a German inventor most famous for inventing movable type printing around 1450 in Germany revolutionizing European print-making.
-Project Gutenberg offers more than 20,000 free Ebooks for download and has a large audiobook section as well.
+Gutenberg was a German inventor most famous for inventing movable type printing around the year 1450 in Germany revolutionizing European printing.
+Project Gutenberg offers more than 57,000 free Ebooks for download and has a large audiobook section as well that many users don't really know about.

-The audiobook section of Project Gutenberg offers a great list of free audiobooks in various languages with the emphasize on English audiobooks.
-Please note that all audiobooks are read by humans, some audiobook sites offer books read by computers instead.
-Human read audiobooks are of higher quality for obvious reasons.
+The audiobook section of Project Gutenberg offers a great list of free audiobooks in various languages but with a strong emphasize on English audiobooks.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.